 Herpes simplex (HSV) encephalitis is the most common cause of fatal sporadic fulminant necrotizing viral encephalitis and has characteristic imaging findings.

-Two subtypes are recognised which differ in demographics, virus, and pattern of involvement.
+Two subtypes are recognized which differ in demographics, virus, and pattern of involvement.
 They are 1:

 neonatal herpes encephalitis

-Heterotaxy syndrome or situs ambiguus (also commonly, but etymologically less correctly, spelled situs ambiguous) is a disturbance in the usual left and right distribution of the thoracic and abdominal organs which does not entirely correspond to the complete or partial mirror image.
+Heterotaxy syndrome or situs ambiguus (also commonly, but etymologically less correctly, spelled situs ambiguous) is a disturbance in the usual left-right distribution of the thoracic and abdominal organs that does not entirely correspond to the complete mirror image (situs inversus).

 Hiccups (or hiccoughs), medical term singultus (rarely used), are an unpleasant phenomenon, experienced by everyone on occasion, and usually self-limiting.
 However the much rarer intractable chronic form can be extremely debilitating.